ab2gbl/ab2gbl/README.md

 ###

-<p align="left">I'm Abdessami Guebli from Algeria, Data Science and Artificial Intelligence Student <br>- 🔭 I’m tryna start working as freelancer this year<br>- 📚 I'm currently learning AI at the  university of Constantine 2 <br>- ⚡ In my free time I play games and CTFs</p>
+<p align="left">I'm Abdessami Guebli from Algeria / Bouira, Data Science and Artificial Intelligence Student <br>- 🔭 I’m tryna start working as freelancer this year<br>- 📚 I'm currently learning AI at the  university of Constantine 2 <br>- ⚡ In my free time I play games and CTFs</p>

 ###